sirkon/mad/README.md

 * It is possible to match against several syntax types, for instance, use `syntax=python perl` to match against perl or python fenced code block

 see at the harder example [here](HARD.md)

+## Why not to use YAML with text blocks?

+Because

+* You don't have same "fenced code blocks" in YAML, thus you don't have syntax highlighting, folding, etc for them
+* The human readable reporting was in mind, thus you can get positions of code blocks and headers.
+YAML parsers available for go cannot pass this information down to the user.